Directional and Wayfinding Signage

 - To welcome: Directional signs placed in strategic locations allow customers to feel welcomed and in the right place.
 This is especially important for companies routinely hosting clients and vendors, as well as individual event spaces hosting gatherings and events with continual streams of visitors.

-- To reassure: Wayfinders provide instantaneous feedback on where customers can go plus where they currently are.
+- To reassure: Wayfinders provide instantaneous feedback on where customers can go and where they currently are.
 Directional signs can also provide reassurance that visitors are parking their cars, storing their coats, locating refreshments and even hiking around hassle-free.
-These questions are essential to the overall customer or visitor experience.
 Businesses that proactively manage end-to-end experiences are businesses that make top-notch impressions.

-- To brand: Stand out from competition next door and down the street with strategically placed directional signage.
+- To brand: Stand out from competition next door and down the street with strategically placed, branded directional signage.
 Permanent and temporary wayfinders let businesses swap and replace their signs, aligning materials with current sales or deals as well as keeping promotions fresh.

 Different Types of Wayfinding and Directional Signage